 Before getting into details, it is important to emphasise the importance of your safety.
 The table saw is a dangerous tool and failure to observe the necessary precautions can lead to serious injuries.
 It is important to always wear safety gear like safety glasses, ear plugs, gloves, and anti-slip shoes.
 You should always have your full attention on the work piece and the saw to avoid unnecessary injuries.

 The table saw can perform 3 different types of cuts, namely:

-- Cross cut: This is a cut that will be done across the grain and to be able to do that, you will need to use a sled or a miter gauge with the table saw.
+- Cross cut: This is a cut across the grain and to be able to do that you will need to use a sled or a miter gauge with the table saw.

 - Rip Cut: To make a rip cut, you will need to go down the length of the stock.
 For ripping cuts, you will need to have a fence.

 - Dadoes: The dado cut is ideal for joints and this is a trench cut or a wide cut.
 There are special blades that will have to be used to be able to produce the dado cuts.

 Besides these main cuts, the table saw can be used in making angled cuts.
 You need the right accessories, like the miter gauge to achieve angled cuts.

 There are two options when it comes to setting the blade height.
 The first is to have the blade slightly higher than the material that is being cut.
 The recommended height is about 1/8 inch and this is considered to be a safety procedure.
 The other option is to have the blade much higher than the top of the work piece.
 While this will reduce tear outs, it is quite dangerous.